ranocha/SummationByPartsOperators.jl/docs/src/tutorials/basic_interface.md

 As you can see above, calling `D * u` allocates a new vector for the result.
-If you want to apply an SBP operator multiple times and need good performance, you should consider using pre-allocating the output and using in-place update instead.
+If you want to apply an SBP operator multiple times and need good performance, you should consider pre-allocating the output and using in-place update instead.
 This strategy is also described in the [performance tips in the Julia manual](https://docs.julialang.org/en/v1/manual/performance-tips/#Pre-allocating-outputs).
 Julia provides the function `mul!` for this purpose.